IIoT Gets A 5G Boost of Machine Learning Innovation

 Enter machine learning and predictive analytics

 AI/ML will profoundly change the way communication systems will be designed and deployed in the future.
 It will provide a new foundation for cellular interface design and optimization, enabling self-optimizing transmitters and receivers, cognitive spectrum uses and context awareness.
 In the coming years, we will see AI/ML have the capability to even control parts of the physical (PHY) and medium access control (MAC) layer functions, to allocate radio resources in a more granular way to ensure stringent Quality of Service (QoS) requirements are met.
+Find out about the difference between AI and cognitive computing.

 At the MAC layer, AI-powered predictive analytics would have the ability to forecast and assign the appropriate MCS (modulation and coding scheme) values for signal transmission through accurate forecasting of the user signal quality and mobility patterns.
 The RAN could then intelligently schedule MAC resources across different network layers to, say, achieve more accurate MCS predictions or better spectrum efficiency to intelligently handle different devices and their diverse requirements.
 Thanks to automation, it can increase the amount of traffic on each cell giving mobile operators the capability to manage more subscribers and launch new IIoT and Industry 4.0 services.